realsuayip/rest-filters/docs/source/index.rst

 - **Support for default values on filter fields is built-in and straightforward to use.** Defaults can be either static or dynamically computed at runtime.
-  Unlike ``django-filter``, which omits this feature to align with Django forms behavior, rest-filers embraces it as a common and practical pattern in API design.
+  Unlike ``django-filter``, which omits this feature to align with Django forms behavior, rest-filters embraces it as a common and practical pattern in API design.
 For example, a date range filter can default to the last 90 days and enforce this constraint by limiting the selectable range.
 - **Use filter groups to combine related query components (e.g., using logical